IngmarBuchenhain/Mensch-aergere-dich-nicht/README.md

 - [x] Simple KI
 - [ ] Network multiplayer (Delayed for future release)

 ### Architecture and stuff
-Developtment was implemented to provide independent working on the project, therefore:
+Development was implemented to provide independent working on the project, therefore:
-1. Have a model/models representating the game
+1. Have a model/models representating the game/board/gamestate as interface.
+(Models-Directory).
-2. Split development into UI and Logic
+2. Split development into UI and Logic.
+Logic manipulates Model and uses UI to present it to the user and have interactions with user.
+Concrete implementation of model is also easily replaceable because of interface (UI-Directory/Logic-Directory).
 3. Make interfaces on how these modules should work together (Logic uses an UI-interface, so can be easily switched; UI knows the Model via interface to present it to the user when asked by the logic).
-Different interfaces of model for UI and Logic (UI don't have to know as much as Logic)
+Different interfaces of model for UI and Logic (UI don't have to know as much as Logic) (Interfaces-Directory).
 4. Implement different rule sets by specialized logic classes.
+With this approach it is easier to implement new rule variations.
+5. Implement different board sizes (UI) with different UI-classes as they can be easily switched in logic.
 5. Model consist of Board with GamePieces.
-In addition there are helper classes for rules or statistics
+In addition there are helper classes for rules or statistics.
-6. KI also is included in Logic per interface, so easy replacement is possible
+6. KI also is included in Logic via interface, so easy replacement is possible.
 ## How to play
 ### Dependencies
-- GCC with g++ if use of provided MAKEFILE is wanted
+- GCC with g++ if use of provided MAKEFILE (and make then) is wanted
 ### Build the game
-1. Load repository (main branch or one of the releases)
+1. Load repository (main branch or one of the releases).
 2. Run 'make' in 'Source'-directory.
-You can provide a path to which the executable ('maedn') should be build via 'make outpath=path/you/like' (tested on macos).
+You can provide a path to which the executable ('maedn') should be build via 'make outpath=path/you/like' (tested on macos/ubuntu).
-3. With 'make run' you can run a quick pre-configured game
+3. With 'make run' you can run a quick pre-configured game.

-4. If you want to you can use the alternative TestUI.
-Simply alter the commentatoin in lines 136/137 in CppMenschAergereDichNicht.cpp and build again.
+### Troubleshooting
+If MAKEFILE is not working (maybe Windows):
+- Use a c++ compiler (best will be GCC with g++) with language version 17.
+- Compile and link all *.cpp files you find.
+- This should do the same as the MAKEFILE

 ### Run the game
 The settings of the game are selected by CL-argument or by configuration file.
-Once the game started you can not change settings but has to restart (You should never change rules of a game midway anyways...).
+Once the game started you can not change settings but have to restart (You should never change rules of a game midway anyways...).
 1. Configure game and run: This is done by command line arguments to the game executable.
 Following options
     - None: Pre-configured default game (not like 'make run'!): 4 Homes, 4 Players, 4 Pieces, Default rules
     - 6 or more (not counting the app itself): Starts an individual game.
 The six arguments are integers as followed in order.
 Everything after that are strings with players names.